Application Deadline: Monday, February 17, 2014

 His parents established the Silas Raymond Thompson, Jr., Memorial Scholarship after Mr. Thompson died in the Mann Gulch Fire in 1949.
 Mr. Thompson would have been a junior in the School the following fall.
 The scholarship is awarded to a Forest Resources Management sophomore (to be received as a junior) and is based on scholastic achievement, leadership, and service to the College.

 This award goes to a student that is in good academic standing and is within the College of Forestry and Conservation.
 The student needs to be a member of the Society of American Foresters Student Chapter.
 Preference goes to a Junior or Senior.

-This fund will provide scholarships to University of Montana undergraduate students enrolled in the Wildlife Biology program.
+This fund will provide scholarships to a University of Montana undergraduate student enrolled in the Wildlife Biology program.
 This scholarship is renewable provided the recipient reapplies and continues to meet the scholarship criteria.

 Stacie Ann DeWolf Memorial Scholarship

 Stacie Ann DeWolf was born on March 14, 1957 in Helena Montana to William G. and Betty Mae De Wolf.
 She was the 6th child of 8 siblings.
 Stacie was very passionate and caring from a young age.
 She attended Helena schools and graduated from Capital High School in 1975.
 She enrolled in the College of Forestry and Conservation at the University of Montana and graduated with a Bachelor’s Degree in Forestry in 1982.